Learn Mokuhanga - Japanese Printmaking

 Tadekura-cho 65-6, Shimogamo, Sakyo-ku, Kyoto; zip code is: 606-0806.

-The building is bigger and much brighter.
+The building is bigger and much brighter than previous studios.
 The area is more quiet than the previous location.
 The Takano River is very close, as is the Shimogamo Shrine.
-Classes will resume from May.

 "I came to Kyoto to study with Richard and it's been a great experience.
 From him I could learn so much that's just not possible from books or the internet.
 My prints have improved so much!" - Terry McKenna 2012